Poughkeepsie Regatta

 Crews from Pelham to Albany will convene at the Hudson River Rowing Association Community Boathouse to compete in Junior, Collegiate and Masters events.
 Boats racing will include singles (1 person), doubles (2 person), quads (4 person), fours (4 person with a coxswain) and eights (8 person with a coxswain).

-If you or your rowing team is interested in competing, go to Regatta Central to register.
+If you or your rowing team is interested in competing in events hosted by HRRA, visit our page at Regatta Central.

 Maps